ibexa/documentation-developer/docs/ibexa_cloud/ibexa_cloud.md

 # [[= product_name_cloud =]]

-[[= product_name_cloud =]] is a cloud hosting platform that enables you to host your application in the cloud using the Platform.sh service.
+[[= product_name_cloud =]] is a cloud hosting platform that enables you to host your application in the cloud by using the Platform.sh service.

 [[= cards([
     "ibexa_cloud/ibexa_cloud_guide",